 - Reports filed by companies with the SEC.

-- Conference calls, meetings, and interviews with management.
+- o Conference calls, meetings, and interviews with management.

-- Press releases.
+- o Press releases.

 - Annual reports.

-- Financial newspapers, magazines, and investment newsletters.
+- o Financial newspapers, magazines, and investment newsletters.

 - Investment conferences.

 - Company site visits.

-- o Quantitative tools and screens.
+- Quantitative tools and screens.

 - Research supplied to us by brokers or other third-party analysts.

-We employ a long-term, buy-and-hold strategy when we purchase investments for you.
-We prefer to hold our investments for many years.
-We may also sell call options or buy put options against long positions for some clients if we feel a stock is temporarily overpriced.
+We employ a long-term, buy-and-hold strategy when we purchase investments for you, which allows us to participate in the value creation of the business itself.
+Ideally, we hold our investments for many years.
+Sometimes, we sell call options or, buy put options against long positions for some clients if we feel a stock is temporarily overpriced.
 Selling calls "captures" an option's premium, whereas buying puts pays it.
 We rarely buy puts.